KyrianU/F1-Quizz/README.md

 - A feature that could be implemented in the future would be a different set of difficulty level, ranging from easy, medium, hard, expert.
 This would make it more challenging and more fun for existing formula 1 fans and new formula 1 fans
 - to the display the correct answer whenever the incorrect answer has been clicked
+- A 15 second timer to answer each question.
+- The use of image based questions to make the game more interesting/memorable

 # Technologies Used
 - HTML5